ShouWenWang-Lab/shouwenwang-lab.github.io/research/index.md

   width="100%"
 %}

-We are generally excited by this opportunity to systematically and quantitatively understand cell fate choice by integrating measurements across different modalities at single cells.
+We seek to systematically and quantitatively understand cell fate choice by integrating measurements across different modalities at single cells.
 We have established close collaboration with leading experts in the field to perform single-cell multi-omic lineage tracing, where we simultaneously measure lineage barcodes, transcriptome, DNA methylation, and chromatin accessibility in single cells.
 This provides us with the unique opportunity to systematically understand the relationship/regulation between different modalities, and how they collectively contribute to cell fate choice.

  {%
   include figure.html